AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/onesAPI/onesAPIExplorer/onesSampleAPI/FebricManagerAPIs.md

 ### <b>Prerequisites</b>

-- Whole FMCLI config file and not just change while doing incremental config/device
+- Whole Fabric Manager CLI config file and not just change while doing incremental config/device
-- Devices has to be onboarded in FM Controller, below is the API.
+- Devices has to be onboarded in Fabric Manager Controller, below is the API.
 This is required to eliminate the need of sharing credential repetitively on every API call.
 - Encryption is in place to avoid storing device credentials in plain text.

 <!-- markdownlint-disable MD033 -->